axial3D’s patient-specific 3D printed anatomical models enhances diagnosis, changing the course of treatment indicated by conventional 2D scans.

 According to Michael Eames, the patient’s CT scan confirmed that the bones had, as suspected, healed incorrectly leading the team down the standard line of treatment of trying to reshape the bones to gain normal rotation.
 However, having access to a full-scale 3D printed model of the patient’s bones changed everything.

-The South Eastern Trust supplied the patient’s CT scan data to Belfast-based medical 3D printing firm, axial3D that produces bespoke hard and soft tissue models from 2D patient scan data for public and private healthcare across a wide variety of specialisms including orthopaedics, oncology, maxillofacial, cardiac and trauma.
+The South Eastern Trust supplied the patient’s CT scan data to the Belfast-based medical 3D printing firm, axial3D that produces bespoke hard and soft tissue models from 2D patient scan data for public and private healthcare across a wide variety of specialisms including orthopedics, oncology, Maxillofacial, cardiac and trauma.

 Michael Eames said that the 3D printed model of his patient’s forearm bones offered unprecedented insight for diagnosing his patient and ultimately changed the course of his treatment, “We approached axial3D to have the bones printed and that was enlightening.
 It showed us that while the shape of the bones was grossly abnormal, it wasn’t the shape of the bones that was limiting the rotation.
 It was the tight structures between the bones that had scarred down that was preventing the child from rotating his arm.
 Having a tangible scale piece of anatomy provides huge insight into the pathology not possible on conventional CT or MRI scans.”